 Sometime between 1885 and 1888, Sarah Ann and the rest of her family moved from Little Clifton Street to New Cheeke Street, also in Exeter.
 Sarah Ann's young niece Mary Jane Miller stayed with the family.

 Tragedy struck Sarah Ann again in 1888: as an accident involving a lorry killed her first husband, so an accident involving a tram killed her daughter.
-On the evening of 11th April 1888, Ada was only a toddler, out of her mother's sight for barely a minute while she fetched water from the house next door, and watched over by an older brother; but in a passing moment a younger brother left the front door open and little Ada wandered out, just when the older brother wasn't looking, and just when a tram came pass.
+On the evening of 11th April 1888, Ada was only a toddler, out of her mother's sight for barely a minute while she fetched water from the house next door, and watched over by an older brother (George, 11); but in a passing moment a younger brother (Walter, 8) left the front door open and little Ada ran out, and just when a tram came pass.
 The tram-driver braked suddenly, but too late.
 The elder brother, oh how racked with guilt and shock and sadness he must have been, when he then ran to his mother to tell her.
-The sons in the article aren't named.
-Was the young brother Walter, aged about eight, going out onto the street to play with his friends?
-The older brother James, aged about fourteen, maybe, or George, aged about twelve, running to tell poor Sarah Ann?

 From the Western Times on 17th April 1888: